SpectrumInsights/API-Documentation/readme.md

 ## Support and Contact

-For technical issues or questions regarding integration, please contact our technical support team.
+For technical issues or questions regarding integration, please contact our technical support team at [Email Address](mailto:contact@vividmind.health)

 ---

 *Note: This documentation is intended for clients aiming to integrate the Spectrum Insights API for dementia and MCI diagnostics.
 Please thoroughly test all functionalities in a development environment before deploying in a production setting.*